 Most research focuses on the communication effects of advertising rather than sales effect because it is a long run process.
 In the short run, however sales may be slight and important but in the long run its effects ob brands and companies may be of great importance.
 Indirectly it will affect the sales in the long run, by changing the consumer awareness and attitude.
-The advertisers are therefore, concerned with their '...punt on consumer awareness and attitude.
+The advertisers are therefore, concerned with their impact on consumer awareness and attitude.

-The communication effects of advertising on sake may be presented in the following sequencediagram;
+The communication effects of advertising on sales may be presented in the following sequence diagram;

-Awareness -> Attitude -> Trial ->Satisfaction -. vchases on vurchase
+Awareness -> Attitude -> Trial ->Satisfaction ->Purchases or repurchase

-Awareness builds a favorable or at ler a curious att. 'r towards to product which leads to experimentation.
-If consumer is satist, with the triat may dect to purchase the product.
-There are many critical and unrest issues in c. "mirting how to test the communication effects of a prefixing.
-Among these pro-
+Awareness builds a favorable or at least a curious attitude towards the product which leads to experimentation.
+If consumer is satisfied with the trial he may decide to purchase the product.
+There are many critical and unresolved issues in determining how to test the communication effects of advertising.
+Among these are:-

-- Exposure Conditions Shou 1 au, ing be tested aer realistic conditions or under more controll aboratorycond, ions? - Execution P. stesting a finished vertisement : an expensive and time consuming.
-Does proteing a preliminary execution p. sduce accurate and usefuldata? - Quality Q antity Data- Quantit, e data are the easiest and the almost precise measuremen.
+- Exposure Conditions Should advertising be tested under realistic conditions or under more controlled laboratory conditions? - Execution Protesting a finished advertisement as an expensive and time consuming.
+Does protesting a preliminary execution produce accurate and useful data? - Quality Vs. Quantity Data- Quantitative data are the easiest and the almost precise measurement.
+But qualitative data collected through interviews may provide information that short answer questions never can.

-Many types on vertising tests are conducted (different methods of pre-tests and post-test are given in question number) In T.V. commercials are tested by inviting a group of people to the studio to view a program.
+Many types of advertising tests are conducted (different methods of pre-tests and post-test are given in question number) In T.V. commercials are tested by inviting a group of people to the studio to view a program.
 The audience is then surveyed about the commercials.
 Print advertisements are tested through dummy magazine portfolio tests.